 Historically, the combination of high springtime runoff and low electrical loads has periodically led to episodes of excess energy and low market prices in the Pacific Northwest.
 These episodes occur primarily during the spring runoff period when hydro generation is high and loads are low.
-Total dissolved gas water quality standards constrain spill, thereby adding downward pressure on prices by limiting the ability to reduce hydropower generation levels.
+Total dissolved gas water quality standards constrain spill, lowering prices by limiting the ability to reduce hydropower generation levels.
+Periodic episodes of uncontrolled spring floodwaters led to building large reservoirs in the US, entering into the Columbia River Treaty to develop Canadian storage, and building the interties to carry surplus energy to serve California markets.